 This project will investigate how current FPRs can facilitate or preclude meeting condition targets for forest restoration and resilience by compiling the range of historical forest stocking measures from the best available research for these ecosystems, compare this range to current Forest Practice Rules for the dry mixed conifer forests in California, and explore the silvicultural methods to reach these restoration and resilience targets.
 The Shared Stewardship agreement between the State of California and the USDA Forest Service (ADD CITATION) acknowledges the need to reduce forest density and sets forth a plan wherein forests regulated by the state would be restored to improve resilience.
 This project will explore how certain FPR guidance for silvicultural techniques such as shelterwood, group selection, and selection thinning may or may not facilitate resilience restoration targets; how contemporary FPR guidance may or may not be aligned with mid-century projections of forest sustainability and how past and present levels of stocking will compare with the coming future; and how post-fire measurements correlate with the amount of defect in individual coast redwood trees to elucidate the relationships between fire damage and bole decay from fire indicators and post-fire effects on live redwood.

-SUMMARY OF PROGRESS, PRELIMINARY RESULTS HERE

 The project is progressing as planned, and funds have been encumbered in the first two fiscal years (2022/23, 2023/24), with the project performance period ending March 31, 2025.
-Next steps include…

 EMC-2022-005: Decay Rates and Fire Behavior of Woody Debris in Coastal Redwoods